 A good walkthrough both for writing and building go-fuzz targets can be found on our example repo as well as in the go-fuzz repository.
 Our example contains also a basic example of how to integrate continuous fuzzing via Fuzzit.

 Essentially fuzzing consist of two types of jobs

 - Fuzzing – which is essentially a job that can run infinitely.
 This job automatically generates interesting test-cases that cover more paths, as well as monitors for crashes and other memory related problems.

-- Sanity (Not sure it’s the official term but we use it) – Run the same fuzzer through set of specific test-cases (Usually that were generated by the long running jobs).
+- Regression – Run the same fuzzer through set of specific test-cases (Usually that were generated by the long running jobs).
 This is usually a very quick job.

 Continuous Fuzzing Challenges